housleyjk/aiopyramid/docs/glossary.rst

    synchronized coroutine
-    A coroutine that has been wrapped or decorated by :func:`~aiopyramid.helpers.synchronize` so that it can be executed without using ``yield from`` in a child greenlet.
+    A coroutine that has been wrapped or decorated by :func:`~aiopyramid.helpers.synchronize` so that it can be executed without using ``yield from`` in a child :term:`greenlet`.
 Synchronized coroutines are used to bridge the gap between framework code which expects normal Python functions and application code that uses coroutines.